gameboo/misc/de10pro-instructions.md

 - set $a1 = <device tree load address> (0x80000000)
 - set the riscv core running (`continue`)

+## Connect a prompt to the RISCV softcore system UART

 From an ARM FreeBSD prompt, connect to the uart using `cu -l /dev/ttyu0` (this `/dev/ttyu0` device should have been detected by virtue of having booted the ARM FreeBSD kernel with the previously mentioned device tree overlay).